 I trained as a person-centred counsellor at University of East Anglia where I graduated with a M.A. in counselling.
 By working together in a non-judgemental, secure and supportive environment, at your pace, I believe that you will be able to work towards a better understanding of yourself and your current circumstances, bringing fresh perspectives and growth.

 Due to the current pandemic I am only conducting sessions online, via Zoom.
+After a few online sessions I can offer occasional outdoor sessions at a local water garden as a way to meet face to face safely.

 The first session is an opportunity for us to consider how we might work together.
 It is intended that this session will be for you to outline the reason you wish to access counselling and for me to outline my working practices.
 This initial session is charged at £10.
 If you decide you want to continue we will usually meet weekly thereafter.